Ride to Hell: Retribution: Reception

 Ride to Hell: Retribution has received "overwhelming dislike", according to the review aggregator website Metacritic.
 The site calculated weighted average ratings ranging between 13/100 and 19/100, depending on the platform.
-It has been panned by critics for its gameplay, graphics, voice acting, writing, artificial intelligence, numerous bugs and glitches, and use of a linear structure instead of the originally announced open world element.
+It has been panned by critics for its gameplay, graphics, voice acting, writing, artificial intelligence (AI), numerous bugs and glitches, and use of a linear structure instead of the originally announced open world element.
 (Note: Attributed to multiple sources:)

 EGM said: "Other games may have offered less content for more money or come up shorter in specific, individual areas, but I don't think there's ever been a game that does so many things so universally poorly".
 The site rated it 0.5, with no positive remarks about the gameplay.
 Dan Ryckert of Game Informer said that "with the exception of some Kinect and Wii games that flat-out don't work, this is the worst video game I've played within this console generation".
 Daniel Starkey of GameSpot gave the game 1/10, calling it a "hideous, slapped-together action game saturated with poor, nonsensical design choices".
-It became the second game after Big Rigs: Over the Road Racing to get GameSpot's lowest possible score.
+It became the second game after Big Rigs: Over the Road Racing (2003) to get GameSpot's lowest possible score.

 Steve Hannley of Hardcore Gamer gave the game 1/5, calling it "an offensive abomination of a game".
 Eurogamer rated the game 1/10.
 Reviewer Cara Ellison criticized the game's portrayal of women: "...women are completely, totally, transparently, a resource in this game".
 The treatment of women was also raised in Phil Iwaniuk's review for PlayStation Official Magazine – UK.
 Iwaniuk called the game "obnoxiously misogynistic".

-Ben "Yahtzee" Croshaw of The Escapist called it "explosively, apocalyptically bad" in his Zero Punctuation review of the game, but drew a comparison to Plan 9 from Outer Space, explaining that the game's issues were entertaining enough to warrant a purchase.
+Ben "Yahtzee" Croshaw of The Escapist called it "explosively, apocalyptically bad" in his Zero Punctuation review of the game, but drew a comparison to Plan 9 from Outer Space (1957), explaining that the game's issues were entertaining enough to warrant a purchase.
 He later refused to place it in his listing of 2013's worst games because he considered it a "congealed failure" rather than a game, instead awarding it his "Lifetime Achievement Award for Total Abhorrence", explaining that "releasing every box with no disc inside would have been less of a mistake".
 He later refused to rank it among his worst games of the decade in a similar fashion.

 Giant Bomb awarded it the Worst Game of 2013.